Microsatellite Instability

 Compute P-values for each site using

-student-t testing between mean tumor and normal distributions in tumor-only
+mode, andstudent-t testing between mean tumor and normal distributions in

 mode.